Hexagram 13 Fellowship with Others

-Reading from today after 1.2 hour meditation, early this morning.
+Reading from today after 1.2-hour meditation, early this morning.
 Critical that we clear our minds, via meditation or mantra before framing the question and asking same during the tossing of the I Ching Bronze coins.
-Best practice is to meditate 1 hour prior to consultation.
+The best practice is to meditate 1 hour prior to consultation.
 This will give you time to settle the discursive thoughts and focus on the one question you are asking the Oracle to answer.

 Second Line: Do Not form factions, either by excluding others or by failing to correct yourself in some way.
 Misfortune results when unity and truth are ignored.

 “In 1967 I met Neem Karoli Baba, a meeting which changed the course of my life.
 In the depth of his compassion, wisdom, humor, power, and love I found human possibility never before imagined…an extraordinary integration of spirit and form.
 I was with him only briefly for he left his body in 1973, still, he entered my heart as living truth, and his presence continues to enrich and guide my life.” — Ram Dass